morpho-org/morpho-blue/certora/README.md

   Notably, functions cannot render an account unhealthy, and debt positions always have some collateral (thanks to the bad debt realization mechanism).
 - [`LibSummary.spec`](specs/LibSummary.spec) checks the summarization of the library functions that are used in other specification files.
 - [`Liveness.spec`](specs/Liveness.spec) checks that main functions change the owner of funds and the amount of shares as expected, and that it's always possible to exit a position.
-- [`RatioMath.spec`](specs/RatioMath.spec) checks that the ratio between shares and assets evolves predictably over time.
+- [`ExchangeRate.spec`](specs/ExchangeRate.spec) checks that the exchange rate between shares and assets evolves predictably over time.
 - [`Reentrancy.spec`](specs/Reentrancy.spec) checks that the contract is immune to a particular class of reentrancy issues.
 - [`Reverts.spec`](specs/Reverts.spec) checks the condition for reverts and that inputs are correctly validated.
 - [`Transfer.spec`](specs/Transfer.spec) checks the summarization of the safe transfer library functions that are used in other specification files.